EthanThatOneKid/agx/README.md

 # `@fartlabs/agx`

+> INTEGRATE ANY MODEL PROVIDER WITH A SINGLE API
+>
+> FOCUS ON BUILDING THE BEST USER EXPERIENCE
+>
+> STAY IN THE FLOW DURING DEVELOPMENT

 agx is a JSX agent development system.

-> The Agent component provides a structured way to encapsulate LLM
-> configuration, tools, and behavior into reusable components.
-It handles the
-> agent loop for you, allowing the LLM to call tools multiple times in sequence
-> to accomplish complex tasks.
-Define agents once and use them across your
-> application.

 ## What are Agents?

-Agents are **large language models (LLMs)** that use **tools** in a **loop** to accomplish tasks.
+Agents are **large language models (LLMs)** that use **tools** until the task is complete.

 These components work together: